By:

 Hi, I'm Jeffrey, founder of Your Dream Coffee.

-I started this site for one simple reason: better coffee gets a lot easier when you have clear, trustworthy information.
+I built this site because good coffee gets a lot easier when you have clear, trustworthy information you can actually use.

-Whether you're making your first cold brew or dialing in espresso like a maniac (been there), my goal is to help you brew smarter, not harder.
+Whether you're making your first cold brew or dialing in espresso at 6:00 AM, my goal is to help you brew smarter, not harder.
+This page explains exactly how I create, review, update, and monetize the content here, starting with the Kitchen First Promise below.

 One important note up front: Your Dream Coffee is currently a one-person editorial project.
 I write and review the content you read.